ucla-brain/gcut/readme.md

      G-Cut replies on the statistical distribution of neuron morphological features to perform neuron segmentation.
 We derived such distributions for multiple brain regions, animal species and cell types, based on over 70,000 existing neuron reconstructions.
-Users can either enter a string indicating a pre-computed distribution (Please see 'GOF_list.xlsx' for details.
+Users can enter a string indicating a pre-computed distribution (Please see 'GOF_list.xlsx' for details.
 As an example, 'b7' indicates neocortex specific distribution).
 Some users may be interested in brain regions specific